comet-ml/opik/apps/opik-documentation/documentation/docs/cookbook/watsonx.md

-# Using Opik with watsonx.ai
+# Using Opik with watsonx

-Opik integrates with watsonx.ai to provide a simple way to log traces for all watsonx.ai LLM calls.
-This works for all watsonx.ai models.
+Opik integrates with watsonx to provide a simple way to log traces for all watsonx LLM calls.
+This works for all watsonx models.

 ## Creating an account on Comet.com